 - Fry until nice and brown, the fish itself will cook quickly, probably 4-6 minutes only.

-While writing this blog post I’ve been going by a lot of other blogs, all giving batter recipes, here’s a selection: Simplyrecipes.com, Use Real Butter, Alexandra cooks, I am a food blog, Just one cookbook (I like the extensive explanation here!)
+While writing this blog post we’ve been going by a lot of other blogs, all giving batter recipes, here’s a selection: Simplyrecipes.com, Use Real Butter, Alexandra cooks, I am a food blog, Just one cookbook (has a nice extensive explanation).